Neglect or emotional abuse in teenagers: Core info leaflet How to identify and help teenagers who may have been emotionally abused or neglected

 This leaflet summaries the research about teenagers’ experience of neglect and emotional abuse.
 It highlights findings about victimisation; perpetrators of violence or delinquency; future expectations; emotional wellbeing and risky behaviours.
 It finds that a better understanding of teenage neglect and emotional abuse may enable teenagers to access appropriate and timely help.

 Please cite as: Cardiff University, Department of Child Health and NSPCC (2014) Core-Info: neglect or emotional abuse in teenagers aged 13-18.
 London: NSPCC.

 Core info series

-The full systematic review findings including research questions and methodologies as well as information about all of the reviews and annual updates being under taken can be found on the Core info website.
+The full systematic review findings including research questions and methodologies as well as information about all of the reviews and annual updates being under taken can be found in the Child Protection Evidence resource on the RCPCH website.

 Experiences of 11-16 year olds on social networking sites

 Neglect or emotional abuse in children aged 5-14: Core info leaflet